lalicia/50_projects_in_50_days/README.md

 ### Github Profiles

-This is the first time I used Axios and I can see why people like it.
+This was the first time I've used Axios and I can see why people like it.
 It's not that different to fetch with async/await, but yeah.

 ### Notes App